Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 The spell doesn't account for circumstances, such as other spells, that might change the results.

-If you cast the spell more than once before finishing a Long Rest, there is a cumulative 25 percent chance for each casting after the first that you get no answer.
+If you cast the spell more than once before finishing a **:rest-long: Long Rest**, there is a cumulative 25 percent chance for each casting after the first that you get no answer.

 > **Classes:** Cleric, Druid, Wizard